exporl/kuleuven-templates/README.md

 ## Using the LaTeX templates in Texmaker

 Open a LaTeX file, and you are good to go.

+## Online editors

+An older version of the templates can be found on [ShareLaTeX](https://www.sharelatex.com/templates/55e9a3a23fbe52ea38a026c7).

 ## New Pandoc variables